-From Valley Forge to Yorktown Rea d the following excerpt and answer the questions that follow.
-Von Steuben taught the Continental soldiers how to march and stand in fo rmation.
+10.3 TAKE-HOME DATE: From Valley Forge to Yorktown Read the following excerpt and answer the questions that follow.
+Von Steuben taught the Continental soldiers how to march and stand in formation.
 He taught them how to advance on the battlefield.
-He also taught them ow to use the bayonets attached to their muskets.
-Von Steuben trained a model cc ompany.
+He also taught them how to use the bayonets attached to their muskets.
+Von Steuben trained a model company.
 Then, the members of this model company trained other companies.
 The following question has two parts.
-Answer Part A and then answer Part B. l.
+Answer Part A and then answer Part B. 1.
 Part A: In this paragraph, what is the meaning of model company?
-(A. a military company deserving to be copied by others B. a fashion company that employs people to model clothes C. a toy company that makes plastic parts to form model airplanes D. an art company that employs models to pose for portrait painters Part B: Which sentence from the text best helps the reader determine the meaning of the term model company ?
-A. Von Steuben taught the Continental soldiers how to march and stand in formation.
-B. He taught them how to advance on the battlefield.
+A.) a military company deserving to be copied by others B. a fashion company that employs people to model clothes C. a toy company that makes plastic parts to form model airplanes D. an art company that employs models to pose for portrait painters Part B: Which sentence from the text best helps the reader determine the meaning of $A. \quad \mbox{Von Steuben taught the Continental soldiers how to march and stand in formation.}$ B. He taught them how to advance on the battlefield.
 C. He also taught them how to use the bayonets attached to their muskets.
-(D. Then, the members of this model company trained other companies.
-Explain in your own words how one man, Friedrich Wilhelm von Steuben, was able to train so many men for battle in such a short amount of time.
+D. Then, the members of this model company trained other companies.
+2. Explain in your own words how one man, Friedrich Wilhelm von Steuben, was able to train so many men for battle in such a short amount of time.
 Answers may vary, but should include an understanding that he trained one group of men, creating a model company.
-This model company trained other companies who,
+This model company trained other companies who, in turn, may have trained other companies, until all the soldiers were trained.

-10.3 DATE: The following question has two parts.
+10.3 TAKE-HOME The following question has two parts.
 Answer Part A and then answer Part B. 3.
 Part A: In the first paragraph, what is the meaning of the word reinforced?
-A. enforced new laws again B. strengthened with new supplies or more people C. angered D. overpowered Part B: Which sentence from the text best helps the reader determine the meaning of the word reinforced?
-(A.) In late September, Washington arrived at Yorktown with 4,000 French soldiers and 3,000 Continental soldiers.
+A. enforced new laws again B.) strengthened with new supplies or more people C. angered D. overpowered Part B: Which sentence from the text best helps the reader determine the meaning of the word reinforced?
+(A) In late September, Washington arrived at Yorktown with 4,000 French soldiers and 3,000 Continental soldiers.
 B. The French navy arrived as well, and one of the first things they did was drive away a convoy of British ships that were carrying supplies for Cornwallis and his men.
 C. That was when Cornwallis knew he was in trouble.
 D. He was cornered by the French and Continental armies, and the French navy had cut off his escape route as well as his supplies!
 The following question has two parts.
 Answer Part A and then answer Part B. 4.
 Part A: In the third paragraph on page 51, what was the meaning of the word fleet?
 A. cannons B. generals C. army (D.) ships Activity Book | Unit 4 101